Firm Recognition:

 Punitive Wrongful Death Damages

 Punitive damages are to punish the liable party and prevent future similar misconduct.
-Not every case is eligible for exemplary damages.

-However, if the liable party demonstrated recklessness or a very high degree of irresponsibility, the court may award these damages.
-The quality of these damages in a wrongful death case can be quite significant, depending on the incident and the jurisdiction in which it occurred.
+The quality of these damages in a wrongful death lawsuits can be quite significant, depending on the incident and the jurisdiction in which it occurred.

 Attorney’s Fees and Interest

-In some circumstances, you may recover compensation for your attorney’s fees and interest.
-This includes al the reasonable fees paid to attorneys during the legal action and any interest beginning from when the damages happened.
+This includes all the reasonable fees paid to attorneys during the legal action and any interest beginning from when the damages happened.

-How Wrongful Death Damage are Calculated
+How Wrongful Death Damages Are Calculated

 It is very difficult to place an exact value on a life.
 Legally, a range of factors is applied to determine a wrongful death value.
-These factors include:

-• The decedent’s earning capacity
+• The decedent’s income and earning capacity

 • The decedent’s training and education